 A WG proposing a wireless project shall demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.

-Will the WG create a CA document as part of the WG balloting process as described in Clause 13? (yes/no) Yes
+Will the WG create a CA document as part of the WG balloting process as described in Clause 13? (yes/no) No

 If not, explain why the CA document is not applicable.